 Study Abroad Scholarship

 CSW Scholarships are available on a limited basis for Prague 2021 social work participants!
 Please be sure to apply to the Prague 2021 program before filling out the Study Abroad Scholarship Application (link below).
-Note that while CSW scholarship applications are due September 20, 2020, Prague program applications are open early September 2020.
-Since students not awarded scholarships are admitted on a first-come / first-serve basis, early application is strongly advised.
+Note that CSW scholarship applications are a separate process typically completed at the same time as the program applications.
+Scholarship application deadlines will be announced during the fall 2020 semester.
+Since students not awarded scholarships are admitted to the program on a first-come / first-serve basis, early application is strongly advised.

-Applicants awarded Prague Study Abroad Scholarships who otherwise meet university academic requirements and submit a program application and pay the application fee before early October will be automatically accepted into the program.
+Applicants awarded Prague Study Abroad Scholarships who otherwise meet university academic requirements and submit a program application and pay the application fee on time will be automatically accepted into the program.
 Academically qualified students who wish to attend and are not awarded a CSW scholarship will be admitted first come / first served.

 Please email Emily Joyce (email@example.com) with any questions about the scholarship application.